slouc/concurrency-in-scala-with-ce/README.md

 In order to be able to do so, we have to use asynchronous operations.
 Once the task has been initiated, it crosses the *asynchronous boundary*, and it resumes somewhere else.

-There are a couple of somewhat famous quotes:
+Here are a couple of famous related quotes:

-> "A Future represents a value, detached from time" - Viktor Klang ([link](https://monix.io/docs/2x/eval/task.html#comparison-with-scalas-future))
+> "A Future represents a value, detached from time" - Viktor Klang ([link](https://monix.io/docs/current/eval/task.html#comparison-with-scalas-future))

 > "Asynchronous process is a process that continues its execution in a different place or time than the one it started in" - Fabio Labella ([link](https://www.youtube.com/watch?v=x5_MmZVLiSM&t=6m35s))

 > "A logical thread offers a synchronous interface to an asynchronous process" - Fabio Labella ([link](https://www.youtube.com/watch?v=x5_MmZVLiSM&t=11m12s))

+All of the above quotes revolve around the same concept of asynchronous boundary; after our computation passes that boundary, we cannot be sure *when* it will be finished, which is why we should not block while waiting for it.
+We're also not sure *where* it will be finished - another OS thread, another node in our physical network, somewhere in the cloud etc. This text deals with the details of execution on OS threads (hence the relevance of the third quote), and it will not touch upon any other scenario of asynchronous execution, such as distributing the tasks over nodes in a cluster.

-Bear in mind that saying "synchronous interface" comes from the fact that all our code is basically synchronous.
+Speaking of third quote, bear in mind that saying "synchronous interface" comes from the fact that all our code is basically synchronous.
 We write commands one after another and they are executed one after another.
 So when you see a term "synchronous code", pay attention to the context - maybe someone meant "code that doesn't use asynchronous effects (e.g. it blocks on every asynchronous call)".
 In this text, however, "synchronous code" means just any code, because all code we write is in nature synchronous.
 It is via usage of asynchronous effects in our code that we get to cross the asynchronous boundary and model asynchronously executed operations.

-All of the above quotes revolve around the same concept of asynchronous boundary; after our computation passes that boundary, we cannot be sure *when* is it going to be finished, which is why we should not block while waiting for it.
-We're also not sure *where* is it going to be finished - another OS thread, another node in our physical network, somewhere in the cloud etc. This text deals with the details of execution on OS threads (hence the relevance of the third quote), and it will not touch upon any other scenario of asynchronous execution, such as distributing the tasks over nodes in a cluster.

-When we take a look at how each task is executed by OS thread(s), we can see the importance of concurrency.
+Let's see how tasks are executed by OS threads (each letter-number combination represents one task):

 ![sync-async](sync-async-boundary.png)